visualopsholdings/nodes/src/msg/README.md

 ```
 {
   "type": "deleteobject",
-  "objtype": "stream",
+  "objtype": "obj",
-  "id": "stream guid",
+  "id": "guid",
   "me": "userid guid"
 }
 ```

-If the user is allowed to edit the stream they can delete it.
+If the user is allowed to edit the obj they can delete it.
 If succesful we return "ack".

 #### Set Object Policy